The Crosslink 2 Construction

 A ‑execution is the complete set of events (message sends/receives and decisions by protocol participants) that occur in a particular run of from its initiation up to a given time.
 A prefix of a ‑execution is also a ‑execution.
 Since executions always start from protocol initiation, a strict suffix of a ‑execution is not a ‑execution.

-If is a ‑chain, means with the last blocks pruned, except that if , the result is the ‑chain consisting only of .
+If is a ‑chain, means with the last blocks pruned, except that if , the result is the genesis ‑chain consisting only of .

-Terminology note
+Terminology

 Our usage of “depth” is different from [NTT2020], which uses “depth” to refer to what Bitcoin and Zcash call “height”.
 It also differs by from the convention for confirmation depths in zcashd, where the tip is considered to be at depth , rather than .

-For ‑blocks and ,
+For ‑blocks and :

-• the notation means that the ‑chain with tip is a prefix of the one with tip .
+• The notation means that the ‑chain with tip is a prefix of the one with tip .
 This includes the case .

-• the notation means that either or .
+• The notation means that either or .
 That is, “one of and is a prefix of the other”.
+This also includes the case .

 The notation means the sequence of for each ‑block in chain order from genesis up to and including . ( is a bound variable within this construct.)